rkthoya/Podregator/README.md

 `python manage.py migrate`

-To see a demo of parsed episodes on the homepage you might need to alter the time interval between task execution.
+To see a demo of parsed episodes on the homepage you might need to alter the time interval between a task's execution.
 You can do this in the aggregator/management/commands/runjobs.py.
 In the `handle()` method of the `Command` class, change the "hours" argument in any of the `scheduler.add_job()` functions to minutes.
 For example:

 ```python
 scheduler.add_job(